 Only do this if you're comfortable requiring that all participants set up their own individual Zoom accounts and log in with them before joining the call, which is a significant barrier to entry!

 The Waiting Room feature places participants into a virtual waiting room when they join the meeting; from there, hosts can choose to allow participants into the meeting either one-by-one or all at once.
-The Waiting Room feature must first be enabled for the Zoom account in use via the web portal; then select the "Enable waiting room" option under Meeting/Advanced Options when scheduling or editing individual meetings.
+The Waiting Room feature must first be enabled for the Zoom account in use via the web portal.
+Then you can either select the "Enable waiting room" option under Meeting/Advanced Options when scheduling or editing individual meetings.
 During a meeting you can also use the "Enable Waiting Room" option in the Security button menu to choose to enable a waiting room on the fly for a meeting already in progress.

 Finally, you can set meeting passwords by selecting the "Require meeting password" option when scheduling or editing meetings.
 A numerical password will be automatically generated but can be customized if you'd like.
 For best results, share the meeting link or ID separately from the meeting password; if they are both posted in the same place or shared in the same email, a potential intruder could get both pieces of information needed to access the meeting at once.

 There are a few settings you should check to properly grant the right permissions to participants once they've joined the meeting.
 Configure these settings based on the different kinds of communication and participation that you earlier determined are needed for your event.

 These settings are available when scheduling or editing individual meetings: